The misconceptions of the British 1912 ban on monoplanes.

 Of course, the fledgling British aviation industry was concerned that its indigenous products were not being used by the RFC.
 In 1913 the Aeronautical Society of Great Britain asked the War Office to clearly state what type of aircraft it was prepared to order from British manufacturers.
 The War Office responded in February 1914 with a document outlining what tests an aircraft needed to pass to be accepted into service and the performance figures required to be met by the five distinct types of aircraft it required ( A single-seat "light scout", two types of twin-seat reconnaissance aircraft and two types of twin-seat "fighting aeroplane").
 No prejudice against monoplanes is evident in this document.
 British industry was quick to respond and by the start of World War One, Avro 504 and Sopwith Tabloid biplanes were in service with the RFC.

-In 1913, eight new Borel hydro-monoplanes were purchased for use by the Naval Wing of the RFC (The Royal Naval Air Service was separated off the following year).
+In 1913, eight new French Borel hydro-monoplanes were purchased for use by the Naval Wing of the RFC (The Royal Naval Air Service was separated off the following year).
 The Blériot company had established a factory in Britain and a number of its single and two-seat monoplanes were acquired by both the RFC and RNAS during 1913 and early 1914.
 When war was declared in 1914 the RFC had a number of Blériot monoplanes in service and some of these were despatched to France, comprising two of the three Flights of No 3 Squadron.
 One took part in the first British reconnaissance flight of the war.
 Because of a shortage of British aircraft manufacturing capacity, the RFC scrambled to acquire more Blériot and Morane monoplanes from French sources early in the war, with some production of Morane-Saulnier Type "H" shoulder-wing monoplane aircraft taking place under contract in Britain (although these were then mostly only used as trainers).
-Just before war was declared, the RFC had tested a new single-seat Blériot "Parasol" monoplane and two examples and sent to France with No 3 Squadron.
+Just before war was declared, the RFC had tested a new single-seat Blériot "Parasol" monoplane and two examples were sent to France with No 3 Squadron.
 More Parasols were ordered from Blériot's British factory by both the RFC and RNAS.

 Eight French Borel monoplane floatplanes (they were called "hydro-monoplanes") were ordered for use by the Naval Wing of the Royal Flying Corp in 1913, the year after the ban was lifted.
 They were passed on to the Royal Naval Air Service (RNAS) when it was formed in July 1914.
 Many commentaries claim the RNAS was not affected by the monoplane ban, ignoring the fact that the RNAS was not in existence when the ban was in force!
 The Naval Wing's flying school at Eastchurch used biplanes made by the Short brothers.
 It seems that navy pilots were allowed to fly in civilian monoplanes during the period of the ban, unlike their army counterparts.
 At the time it was common for officers who wanted a fast route to become pilots to pay for their own tuition at a civilian flying school.